sendmebits/homelab-scripts/README.md

 # homelab-scripts
-A bunch of scripts I use for various things in my homelab
+This repository houses a collection of scripts that I utilize for various tasks within my homelab.
+Primarily created to ensure I have backups of essential tools, I’ve made these available here in the hopes that others might find them useful as well.